By Dennis Schulting

 In other words, animals lack reflexivity, namely the act of representing one’s representing to oneself, which first differentiates the subject of representation from the object of representation and vice versa, as Christian Wolff already made clear (this is an important element that Kant picks up from Wolff).
 Udo Thiel has rightly pointed out that for Wolff self-consciousness is ‘doubly derivative’, that is, ‘it depends on the consciousness of objects, and on the consciousness of our mental act of distinguishing that is involved in the consciousness of objects’ (Thiel 2011:308).
 But it also means that, reciprocally, we could not be conscious of objects if we were not self-conscious.
 This element of reflexivity is fundamentally lacking in animals.
 See for example this early passage from the Metaphysik Herder:

-Animals (by hypothesis) have a faculty for acting according to choice, but they cannot represent to themselves the grounds of motion: they are not conscious so as [to be able] to act according to a desire for this choice.
+Animals (by hypothesis) have a faculty for acting according to choice, but they cannot represent to themselves the motivational grounds: they are not self-consciously acting on these at will.
 (V-Met/Herder, AA 28:99, emphasis added)

 Of course, one could say that animals also have a particular outlook from which they have awareness of their surroundings, and that is certainly true, but this would not yet be an object-directed intentionality nor would it imply that animals have mental states which contain an intended object within themselves.
 An animal represents, but it is a substantia bruta repræsentativa, not an intelligentia.
 That animals do not have intentionality, according to Kant, is clearly shown by a passage in a lesser work of the mid-80s (hence, in the Critical period):